earthscopeoceans/automaid/README.md

 ### 1. INSTALLATION

-This installation procedure has been tested with MacOS.
+This installation procedure has been tested with Intel and Silicon Mac OS (see note below for Silicon users).
 For Linux the procedure is valid but one could prefer to use a package manager.
 For Windows the installation of Python 2.7 is valid but the compilation of the wavelet inversion program with "make" could be problematic.

 An easy installation procedure is described here: